 How will company directors be affected?

-Our briefing on Changes to directors’ duties explains how the new statutory statement of directors’ duties will affect directors.
-This briefing outlines other major provisions in the Act that will affect directors.
+Our briefing on changes to directors’ duties explains how the new statutory statement of directors’ duties affects directors.
+This briefing outlines other major provisions in the Act that affect directors.

 One director must be a natural person

 From 1 October 2008 every company, whether private or public, will have to have at least one director who is a living individual.
 Therefore a company can no longer be the sole director of another.
 Companies that use corporate directors will have to consider whether extra directors will need to be appointed.

 There is a grace period until 1 October 2010 for any company which did not have at least one director who was a natural person and was complying with the 1985 Act requirements as to the number of directors on 8 November 2006 (when the Act received Royal Assent).

 Home addresses – protection from disclosure

 The Act sets out new provisions for protecting all directors (not just those at risk of violence or intimidation as at present) against disclosure of their usual residential address.

 Instead from 1 October 2009 only a service address will be made public (although certain bodies carrying out public functions and credit reference agencies may still be permitted access to usual residential addresses).

 Sadly the protection is not retrospective.
 However, draft regulations have been published, that are intended to apply when the new protection provisions come into force, clarifying the circumstances in which it will be possible to apply to remove the usual residential addresses of some directors and shareholders (broadly those at serious risk of violence or intimidation) from historic company records from 2003 onwards (when Companies House began holding records electronically rather than on microfiche).